-Wales lock Jones fit to face Scotland
+Wales lock Jones now fit to face Scotland

 |Coverage: Live on BBC One Wales, S4C, BBC Radio Wales, BBC Radio Cymru and Radio 5 Sports Extra, the BBC Sport website & app; live text commentary on BBC Sport website & app.
 Highlights and analysis, Scrum V Six Nations, BBC Two Wales, Sunday, 12 February from 18:00 GMT and later on demand.

-Wales lock Alun Wyn Jones has now been deemed fit for the Six Nations trip to face Scotland on Saturday.
+Wales lock Alun Wyn Jones has been deemed fit for the Six Nations trip to Scotland on Saturday after initially being ruled out.

-This was despite coach Warren Gatland initially saying after the defeat by Ireland that he would be unavailable for the Murrayfield trip.
+Coach Warren Gatland said after last Saturday's opening 34-10 defeat by Ireland that Jones would not be available at Murrayfield.

-Gatland said Jones had failed a head injury assessment (HIA), but Wales medics say he is available for this weekend.
+Gatland said Jones, 37, failed a head injury assessment (HIA), but Wales medics say he can play this weekend.

-Jones, 37, has now been ruled to have suffered a neck, not a head, injury.
+Jones has now been ruled to have suffered a neck injury.

-Since the weekend the Welsh Rugby Union (WRU) has clarified Jones was called for a HIA by the matchday doctor during the game and had an abnormal result so did not return to the field of play.
+The Welsh Rugby Union (WRU) said Jones had an abnormal result to an HIA conducted during the game against Ireland, so did not return to the field.

-Two subsequent HIA assessments, which are the longer, more detailed assessments, produced results considered normal and Wales say Jones has not shown any signs or symptoms of concussion.
+Two longer, more detailed HIA assessments produced results considered normal and Wales said Jones has shown no signs of concussion.

-There was also further interrogation of the relevant video footage and an interview with the player and no concussion was confirmed.

-It was deemed a neck injury, but nothing that would rule him out for this weekend.

-The WRU says its medical team has been in contact with World Rugby and Six Nations to keep them informed.
+The WRU says the medical team has been in contact with World Rugby and the Six Nations about the issue.

-Prop Tomas Francis suffered a calf injury during the 34-10 defeat against Ireland but has not yet been ruled out.

-He was replaced by Dillon Lewis at half-time.
-Leon Brown is the other tight-head prop option in the Wales squad.
+Prop Tomas Francis was replaced by Dillon Lewis at half-time against Ireland after sustaining a calf injury.
+Leon Brown is the other tight-head prop option in the squad.

-Wales are also hoping centre George North will be available after suffering knocks during the loss to Ireland in Cardiff.
+Wales hope centre George North will be available to face Scotland after he suffered knocks.

-Gatland is due to name his starting line-up on Thursday, with Wales preparing to face a Scotland side fresh from a thrilling Calcutta Cup victory over England.
+Gatland is due to name his team for the Murrayfield trip on Thursday.